 Make frequent stops, if possible, at places like rest stops and parks.
 And if

 your child complains of feeling sick and it's safe to stop, a short walk for some

 fresh air might help.

 Ask your doctor about medicines to prevent travel sickness.

-Diarrhea is especially a problem for young kids and babies, who can become dehydrated
+especially a problem for young kids and babies, who can become dehydrated

 more quickly than adults.